 The department has consulted on a range of proposals to improve permanence for looked after children including proposals to improve the status, stability and security of long term foster care as a permanence option.
-The consultation has closed and we are currently analysing the feedback.
+The consultation has closed and we will be announcing a definition of long term foster care shortly, subject to Ministerial agreement.